-Furthermore, the Transfer of Funds Regulation (TFR) aims to prevent payment systems from being used to launder money or finance terrorism and is being expanded to cover basically all transfers of crypto assets, except for transactions below EUR 1,000 to unhosted private wallets.
+Furthermore, the Transfer of Funds Regulation (TFR) aims to prevent payment systems from being used to launder money or finance terrorism and is being expanded to cover basically all transfers of crypto-assets, except for transactions below EUR 1,000 to unhosted private wallets.

-Finally, the implementation of tougher requirements on shareholders and management on the basis of their localisation and further enhanced checks in accordance with the EU AML Framework will be required of crypto-asset service providers whose parent company is situated in nations listed on the EU list of third countries considered to be at high risk for AML activities, as well as on the EU list of non-cooperative jurisdictions for tax purposes.
+Finally, the implementation of tougher requirements on shareholders and management on the basis of their localisation and further enhanced checks in accordance with the EU AML Framework will be required of crypto-asset service providers whose parent company is located in countries listed on the EU list of third countries considered to be at high risk for AML activities, as well as on the EU list of non-cooperative jurisdictions for tax purposes.

 Whom does the new regulation concern?

 The regulation applies to issuers of utility tokens and stablecoins, as well as to CASPs which include crypto custodians, trading venues and exchanges or crypto-advisors.

 - uniform requirements for transparency and disclosure in relation to issuance, operation, organization and governance of crypto-asset service providers; and

 - consumer protection rules and measures to prevent market abuse.